idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalGraphiteProperties.md

 as a function of temperature.
 Because there are many different grades of graphite, this user object computes properties individually for each grade.
-Because many grades are encapsulated in this material, the applicability ranges of the correlations are unique to each grade.
+Because many grades are encapsulated in this userobject, the applicability ranges of the correlations are unique to each grade.

 Many of the graphite grades encapsulated in this userobject are coke-based.